MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 ms.author: v-jillheaden
 title: Introduction To Behavior Packs ms.prod: gaming
-description: A tutorial that is an introduction to Behavior Packs and how to add a series of attacking behaviors to an in-game cow mob.
+description: "An introduction to Behavior Packs and adding attacking behaviors to an in-game cow mob."
 ---

 # Introduction to Behavior Packs